neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 In [openmc_finer], consider the case where the `[Mesh]` has two equal-sized elements, while the OpenMC domain has three equal-sized cells.
-By nature of the centroid mapping, one OpenMC cell not participate in coupling because no elements in the `[Mesh]` had a centroid within the cell.
+By nature of the centroid mapping, one OpenMC cell not participate in coupling because no elements in the `[Mesh]` have a centroid within the cell.

 !media openmc_finer.png
   id=openmc_finer